27 Best Travel Planning Tools and Apps

 Another terrific feature of the reviews functionality is that visitors can post their own photos.

-This way you see what a resort looked like last week, not when it was first opened.
+This way, you see what a resort looked like last week, not when it was first opened.

-TripAdvisor also has a feature that allows you to message other users if you have questions on their reviews.
+TripAdvisor also has a feature that allows you to message other users if you have questions about their reviews.
 I’ve actually used the feature a few times and have almost always received an answer.

 Finally, TripAdvisor is great once we’ve arrived at a destination to help us find great activities and restaurants.